NVDLI/LDL/README.md

 environment variable `TF_CPP_MIN_LOG_LEVEL` to the value 2.
 If you are using bash, this can be done with `export TF_CPP_MIN_LOG_LEVEL=2`.

-The naming of each code example follows the pattern `cXeY_DESCRIPTION.py` where X represents the chapter number, Y the example number in that chapter, and DESCRIPTION is a brief description of what the example is doing.
+The naming of each code example from the book follows the pattern `cXeY_DESCRIPTION.py` where X represents the chapter number, Y the example number in that chapter, and DESCRIPTION is a brief description of what the example is doing.
 The examples named `aFeY_DESCRIPTION.py` are not from a regular chapter but from *Appendix F*.

+The naming of each code example from the videos follows the pattern `vX_Y_DESCRIPTION.py` where X_Y represents the video number and DESCRIPTION is a brief description of what the example is doing.

 Apart from the three directories containing code examples, there is a single directory named `data` that is supposed to contain datasets needed by some of